How to Create Botanical Artwork with Supplies On-Hand

 Not sure what these sweet fuzzy greens are but I love the color and the texture.

-My youngest daughter just moved into a new house with 3 roommates and has a nature/boho theme for her bedroom.
+My youngest daughter just moved into a new house with 3 roommates and has a nature/boho/green color theme for her bedroom.
 I am hoping she loves these so I can fill up the other frames.
-If not, I will use them in a gallery wall configuration somewhere.
-I love how easy these are to make, with their simplicity and nod to nature.
-Quite pleased on how this DIY turned out!
+Here are a few that I made for her roommate, whose room color theme is pink.

 Just a reminder that any words that are italicized bring you to the source.
 If it is a product on Amazon, please note that I am an Amazon Affiliate.
 If you purchase something through my website, I receive a small (very small!) stipend, which doesn’t affect the price you pay at all.
 My goal is to make sourcing the items easy for you.
 Thank you for your continued support.